ysyk2021/the-art-of-empowering-teams-strategies-for-developing-empowered-and-self-sufficient-teams-at-work/src/chapter-8-3.md

-Chapter 8: Managing Conflict and Resolving Problems: Creating a Culture of Open Communication and Constructive Feedback
+Creating a Culture of Open Communication and Constructive Feedback
 =======================================================================================================================

 In this chapter, we will discuss how to manage conflict and resolve problems in empowered teams.
 Empowering teams involves creating a culture of open communication and constructive feedback, which can help prevent conflicts from arising and enable team members to work together effectively.
 We will explore how to create a culture of open communication and constructive feedback, manage conflict when it arises, and resolve problems in a productive and collaborative way.